pequenoHamburgue/python_projects/convert/readme.txt

 and
 set a new name file in mp3

-você não precisa inserir extensão dos arquvos. ".mp4" e ".mp3"
+you don't need to enter extension of the files. ".mp4" and ".mp3"